beforan/trevolution/readme.md

 We should be using CoreDNS.

-Minikube should be possible: https://coredns.io/2017/04/28/coredns-for-minikube/
+Minikube does by default now.

-This is probably the biggest faff as for many distros it means understanding deploying CoreDNS on the cluster (rather than the simple microk8s addon).
+This could probably be the biggest faff as for some distros if it means understanding deploying CoreDNS on the cluster (rather than the simple microk8s addon).

 ## Hostpath Storage (for Dev)